Business Valuation And Goodwill In Eminent Domain Cases

-The Leaders In Eminent Domain Representation In California Statewide
+In Eminent Domain Representation In California Statewide

 If a business is on property which is condemned, whether it owns the property or leases, the business owner is entitled to compensation for loss of business goodwill as a result of moving business locations.
 The owner must show that a loss is caused by the property being condemned and that the loss cannot be reasonably prevented by relocating.
 Typically, a goodwill expert will evaluate the loss of goodwill caused by the condemnation.